xrrhythmsuk/xruk-player/assets/tunes/funk.md

 **History:** Was introduced to the network at least 2008.
 Barking Bateria played a slightly different version called [“Lego Funk”](https://soundcloud.com/barking-bateria/lego-funk), which is where our starter repi part comes from.

 The sign appears to have evolved from an ‘F’ with thumb and two fingers facing down.
+Break 1 was originally just the surdo part as an alt line.

 ## Difficulty